emmo-repo/domain-crystallography/Concept_Templates/crystal_structure_model.md

  "crystal", "three-dimensional crystal", "periodic crystal"
 ### Discussion:
 The vast majority (>99.99%) of machine-readable crystal structures have been determined based on this model, therefore it should have a place in the ontology.
+Note that "space-filling" is an important restriction, as other modelling approaches allow overlapping repeated volumes, or for voids to appear between the repeating units.